tbaumann/meshcore-cli/README.md

 ## Install

-You should install meshcore package first via pip
+You should install (meshcore)[https://github.com/fdlamotte/meshcore_py] package first via pip.

  <pre>
 $ pip install meshcore
 </pre>

+Then you can put `mccli.py` program in your path.

 ## Usage